ttkorhonen/e3pages/docs/kb/guide/articles/2_segfault.md

 will natively include the `linux-x86_64-debug` architecture.
 :::

-Some e3 environments have been built with `debug` architectures.
-At the moment, the `/epics-test/base-7.0.5-debug` e3 environment has the `linux-x86_64-debug` architecture available.
-After `base-7.0.5/require-3.4.1` the `linux-x86_64-debug` architecture will be available in all e3 environments.
+Some ESS e3 environments have been built with `debug` architectures.
+At the moment, the `/epics-test/base-7.0.5-debug` ESS e3 environment has the `linux-x86_64-debug` architecture available.[^esse3envs] After `base-7.0.5/require-3.4.1` the `linux-x86_64-debug` architecture will be available in all e3 environments.[^adddebugarch]

 Execute the following commands (assuming you have the `/epics-test` e3 environment mounted from the shared file system).
 If you do not have the